 To divide fractions, keep the first fraction, flip the divisor, and multiply.
-This shortcut works as long as the divisor is not zero.
+In general,

 ab÷cd=ab×dc\frac{a}{b} \div \frac{c}{d} = \frac{a}{b} \times \frac{d}{c}